syntevo/docs/src/SmartGit/Manual/Integrations/Integrated-PullRequest-Comments.md

 SmartGit has the following default behaviour:

-- Pull Request comments will be refreshed together with those pull requests which are locally available (see **Fetch Pull Request** above).
+- Pull request comments will be refreshed together with those pull requests which are locally available (see **Fetch Pull Request** above).
-- Plain Commit comments will by default not be refreshed for performance reasons.
+- Plain commit comments will by default not be refreshed for performance reasons.

 To tell SmartGit to fetch plain commit comments, too, configure option `github.commitCommentPageLimit` in [**Preferences \| Low-Level Properties**](../GUI/AdvancedSettings/Low-Level-Properties.md)

-Pull Request and Plain Commit comments can both refer either to a commit itself or to a specific line in a file:
+Pull request and plain commit comments can both refer either to a commit itself or to a specific line in a file:

 - Commit comments will show up in the **Commits** view.
 - Comments on individual lines will show up in the **Changes** view and the affected files will be highlighted in the **Files** and **Commits** view, too.